FairSNA: Algorithmic Fairness in Social Network Analysis: FairSNA: Fairness Constraints, State-of-the-art, and Future Directions

 Fairness-aware IM methods for various constraints applicable in real-life applications still have not been proposed.
 For example, In IM with Priority (IMP), the aim is to find a set of $k$ seed nodes that obtains the maximum outreach, given that the influence should spread to a given target set of nodes, called priority set, with at least the given threshold $T$ \cite{pham2020influence}.
 The fairness-aware solution for IMP is still an open question.
 The solutions will have to consider various cases, such as whether the priority set is equally distributed over all communities or not, and if not, what is the best achievable solution.
 Other interesting constraints are time constraints for time-critical information, outreach threshold that should be achieved, and rigid users that might not be propagating the information.
 The generic solutions that might achieve fairness given any combination of constraints will also be very appreciated.

 Individual fairness in IM is not much explored and still requires researchers' attention.
 Fish et al. \cite{fish2019gaps} proposed a method to reduce the information access gap to improve individual fairness.
 However, the applicability of the method for time-constrained information is not explored.
 In the case of social interventions, or awareness programs, the information accessibility must be fair for each individual.
 Therefore, It is essential to propose methods that can maintain individual fairness for time-critical information propagation.
 Another important point to note is that all the proposed fairness-aware methods have used the Independent Cascade model for information propagation.
 Therefore, the achieved fairness with respect to other influence propagation models, such as the Linear threshold model or SIR model, is still not explored \cite{azaouzi2021new, sumith2018influence}.
+Besides these, there are several other extensions of ICM to model influence propagation in real-world, such as shortest path model \cite{kimura2006tractable}, penta-level spreading model \cite{saxena2015understanding, gupta2016modeling}, trust-based latency-aware independent cascade \cite{mohamadi2015trust}, conformity-aware cascade model \cite{li2015conformity}, continuous-time markov chain-independent cascade model \cite{zhu2014maximizing}, and dynamic independent cascade model \cite{tong2016adaptive}.
 An in-depth comparative analysis of different IM methods for different influence propagation models from a fairness perspective will help get a deeper understanding of the problem and further design promising solutions.
 For example, in the case of the Linear Threshold model \cite{kempe2003maximizing}, the existing IM methods \cite{chen2010scalable,goyal2011simpath, bozorgi2016incim} focus on identifying a critical group of nodes that maximize the influence propagation locally, and therefore, the information might be constrained within the major community and may not reach to the minor community.
 Therefore, the bias in such critical mass models, including the Linear Threshold model \cite{kempe2003maximizing}, Tripping model \cite{wu2016mining}, and Multiple Adoption Linear Threshold model \cite{pham2019multiple}, should be further studied.